AdobeDocs/analytics-platform.en/help/getting-started/cja-b2b-transition.md

 * You have [projects](/help/analysis-workspace/home.md) with reports and visualizations leveraging these data views.

 If you have not used Customer Journey Analytics before, refer to the [B2B Edition quick start guide](cja-b2b-quick-start-guide.md).

+If you are an Adobe Analytics user and plan to use Customer Journey Analytics B2B Edition, first refer to the [upgrade from Adobe Analytics to Customer Journey Analytics](cja-upgrade/cja-upgrade-recommendations.md) documentation.

 ## Existing implementation